-Mirabaud is an agency brokerage business comprised of a Primary and Secondary team that operates from London, the branch in Spain and representative offices in Geneva and Zurich.
+Mirabaud is an agency brokerage business comprised of a Primary and Secondary team that operates from London and the branch in Spain.

-The Primary team conducts the regulated activity of placing financial instruments without a firm commitment and ancillary services that cover equity and debt capital market transactions, mergers & acquisitions and the production and distribution of investment recommendations.
+The Primary team conducts the regulated activity of placing financial instruments without a firm commitment and ancillary services that cover equity and debt capital market transactions, corporate advisory, and mergers & acquisitions.